-Technology is not a cure all, and with the rise of the information age new and challenging questions emerge around data security, the right to privacy, and equitable access to the internet.
-Organizations are thoughtfully responding to these new challenges as they develop tools that allow immigrants to exercise greater agency and overcome the physical separation and emotional isolation caused by the United States immigration system.
+However, technology is not a cure all, and with the rise of the information age, new and challenging questions emerge around data security, the right to privacy, and equitable access to the internet.
 Privacy, security, and access need to be integrated into strategies from the beginning so that immigrants do not face further hurdles by accessing technology tools.
+Organizations are thoughtfully responding to these new challenges as they develop tools that allow immigrants to exercise greater agency and overcome the physical separation and emotional isolation caused by the U.S. immigration system.
+Furthermore, organizations are partnering with communities to creatively challenge militarized technological surveillance through advocacy and litigation.

 Catholic Legal Immigation Network Inc. (CLINIC)

 CLINIC has brought community organizing, accompaniment, and movement building online through the creation of online Facebook groups for immigrants.
-CLINIC currently maintains two facebook groups; one for families that were separated by United States immigration policies and one for formerly detained women with children.
+These groups can bring emotional connection and solidarity when the immigration system separates families and communities.
+CLINIC currently maintains two Facebook groups: one for families that were separated by U.S. immigration policies and one for formerly detained women with children.

 CLINIC manages publicity and security of the groups based on the needs of the community that they help to bring together.
 For the formerly detained mothers, the main goal of the group is to share resources and build a community of knowledge based on experiences.
 The group is kept private to help protect women and their families from further detention or from being tracked by abusive partners.
-The other group for separated families serves as a place to find lost loved ones and get reconnected to organizations and support networks that people became disconnected from.
-It is publicly accessible to reach a wide range of people who may have become disconnected from loved ones.
-With each model, the platform acts as a space to practice community, solidarity, and information sharing.
+The other group is publicly accessible so separated families can find lost loved ones and get reconnected to organizations and support networks..
+With each model, the Facebook groups act as a space to practice community, solidarity, and information sharing.

 From posting pro se tutorials on platforms like YouTube and partnering with rideshare apps like Lyft to physically connect immigrants and their attorneys, CLINIC is constantly innovating.
 Tech tools can be wielded with responsibility and used to empower immigrants.